 The power supply socket-inlet and socket-outlet (if equipped) are classified as Hazardous Voltage.

-You must unplug the power supply cord to disconnect the equipment from the power supply.
+You must unplug the power supply cord and remove the battery to disconnect the equipment from the power supply.
 In that aim, the socket-outlet should be installed near to the equipment and should be easily accessible.